HR compliance, audits, and risk management services

 A PIP will:

-- Set routine check-ins with employee to review progress.
+• Set routine check-ins with employees to review progress.

-- Explain consequences for failing to meet and sustain improved performance.
+• Explain the consequences for failing to meet and sustain improved performance.

 What if a Performance Plan isn’t Right for you?